 The calculation for IRCs is of students who earned a credential.
-This is the only program calculation that looks not at participation alone, but at successful completion of a program.
+The Work-Based Learning calculation, on the other hand, looks at participation alone.

-As for Work-Based Learning, the career-based education programs included in the calculation are:
+For 2020-21, the career-based education programs included in the Work-Based Learning calculation are:

 - State Co-op Ed.
 Skill Standards DPI Employability Skills - State Co-op Ed.
-Skill Standards DPI Occupational - Youth Apprenticeship
+Skill Standards DPI Occupational - Youth Apprenticeship - Internship/Local Co-op